10 arrested, 89 dogs seized in alleged interstate dogfighting ring

 --Timothy Eury, 43, of Hempstead

+The defendants also allegedly made money by selling puppies descended from dogs who were successful in past fights and were considered to have strong "bloodlines."

+Officials said 81 dogs, primarily pit bulls, were seized on Long Island and eight others in Connecticut.

-The dogs were moved to shelters by the ASPCA and are receiving medical care.
+They were moved to shelters by the ASPCA and are receiving medical care, but because the suspects have not given up their rights as owners, the animals cannot be adopted until that happens or at the end of the criminal case.

+Prosecutors say many of them had injuries consistent with dog fighting, like scabs and broken teeth.

+"The rescued dogs are now receiving specialized care with the hopes that many will be able to be adopted into safe and loving homes and become the happy and trusting animals they were always meant to be," said Elizabeth Brandler, with the ASPCA.

 Sini also announced that his office was empaneling of a special grand jury to investigate crimes against animals and to make legislative recommendations to combat animal cruelty.